alexmamo/firebase-extensions/firestore-document-size/README.md

 **Details**: Use this extension to calculate the size of a document in a Firestore collection of your choice so you can always stay below the maximum 1,048,576 bytes limitation.

-Why writing the sizes in the Realtime Database?
+Why write the size of the documents in the Realtime Database?
 It's because:
 * The write operation is free of charge.
 * The read operation is very cheap, as we only read a number that can have a maximum of 9 digits.

-Additionally, this extension can be set to backfill existing documnents in a specified collection to calculate the size of all documents.
+Additionally, this extension can be set to backfill existing documents in a specified collection to calculate the size of all documents.

 ## 🧩 Installation